 To avoid customer relationship disasters like the one above, you need to check and double-check that your vital information on GBP is correct, current, and consistent with the information on your website, your social media profiles, and your other business listings.

 The most important information to get right is your Name, Address, and Phone number (NAP), and you should spell it out exactly the same way everywhere.
 For example, if you use “State St.” in another business directory, you shouldn’t use “State Street” in GBP.

 Other vital information includes updates about any expanded services, special COVID-19 procedures, whether you are temporarily closed, or when you expect to fully reopen (if you were closed previously).
 You also need to ensure that what you enter for your business Category, Description, and Attributes aligns with your other online properties.
 Discrepancies in this information across sites will make you look untrustworthy and unprofessional.

 “Create services, add all attributes that apply.
-Add any additional website URLs, menu, covid, online services.”—Jason Brown, Google My Business fraud expert
+Add any additional website URLs, menu, covid, online services.”—Jason Brown, Google Business Profile fraud expert

 3. Use photos

 Photos are a great way to build trust with potential customers because it shows them what your business is really like.
 Listings with photos also get more attention.
 In fact, according to a BrightLocal study, the more photographs a GBP listing contains, the more clicks, direction requests, and phone calls a business will receive.
 You can leverage this extra attention to spread the word to more people about how great your business is.

 “If businesses invested half as much effort into building out their image portfolio on GMB as they did on adding images on Facebook or Instagram, they’d be in much better positions.”—Clair Carlile, digital marketing professional

 To ensure that your images look their best, verify that any photos you upload conform to these guidelines: